Cyriaque Lamar

 “Well, you look healthy.”

-“Hush, you.
-Lina needs my help, and all complacency got me was crickets.”
+“Shut it.
+Lina needs my help, and complacency gets me crickets.”

 The Gore: Fossil rattled with mocking echolocation, unloosing acres of rotting kelp.
-The seaweed slid into the depths, pursued by the ravenous shadows.
+The seaweed slid into the depths, pursued by the peculiar shadows.

 “You tried to rip out my eyes.
 Your opinions are disqualified.”